All Car Badges and Logos With Stars

 Englon Logo

-The brand appeared on the market relatively recently – in 2010.
+The brand appeared on the market relatively recently, in 2010.
 Englon is also a subsidiary of another Chinese manufacturer, Geely.
 The brand produces cars in the classic British style.
-The bright logo can also be seen on London cab cars, as Geely absorbed the London Taxi Company in 2013.
-The Englon logo is divided into two parts: blue colors with stars and a fiery palette with the image of a goddess.
-Also added to the top of the logo is the company’s stylized lettering in a gold font similar to handwritten lettering.
+The bright logo is also visible on London cabs, as Geely acquired the London Taxi Company in 2013.
+The Englon logo is divided into two parts: a blue palette with stars and a fiery palette featuring a goddess.
+Also added at the top of the logo is the company’s stylized gold lettering, resembling handwritten lettering.

 Askam (Turkey)